r4d6/Citadel-Wiki/citadel-wiki/main/roles/service/botanist.md

 Yellow: Plant lacks nutrient.
 Blue: Plant lacks water.

-Plants should be harvested regularly, especially perennials that can provide multiple harvests in their lifetime. ...
+Plants should be harvested regularly, especially perennials that can provide multiple harvests in their lifetime.
+Water should be self-explanatory. ...

+To avoid running out of seeds, you should insert part of your harvests into the seed extractor, as it will produce at least one seed pack of whatever you put in it.
+You can even put these packs into the extractor for future use, which will not only grant you a tidier workplace but also provide additional info on the seeds inside!

 ## Photosynthesis: Hacked